Simulation & Modeling

 State Propagation

 On every tick, sensor values flow through the graph.
 Each model evaluates its equations and passes calculated states downstream.
-Sub-100ms end-to-end.
+Performance is scoped by model complexity and deployment.

 Scenario Execution